Loader

 [email protected]

-Mike Wright is Professor of Entrepreneurship and Head of the Innovation and Entrepreneurship Group at Imperial College Business School, Director of the Centre for Management Buyout Research, which he founded in 1986, Associate Director of the Entrepreneurship Research Centre and a visiting professor at the University of Ghent.
+Mike Wright was Professor of Entrepreneurship and Head of the Innovation and Entrepreneurship Group at Imperial College Business School, Director of the Centre for Management Buyout Research, which he founded in 1986, Associate Director of the Entrepreneurship Research Centre and a visiting professor at the University of Ghent.
 Mike has received Honorary Doctorates from the Universities of Ghent and Derby and is an Academician of the Academy of Social Sciences.
 He has been an editor of Entrepreneurship Theory and Practice, Journal of Management Studies and Journal of Technology Transfer and is currently co-editor of Strategic Entrepreneurship Journal.
 He has published over 50 books and more than 370 articles in leading international journals such as Academy of Management Journal, Academy of Management Review, Strategic Management Journal, Journal of Management Studies, Review of Economics and Statistics, Entrepreneurship Theory and Practice, Journal of International Business Studies, Journal of Business Venturing, Journal of Management, Research Policy, Organization Studies, etc. His research focuses on academic entrepreneurship, returnee entrepreneurs, habitual entrepreneurs, technology transfer, family firms, venture capital, private equity, emerging economies, and related topics.
 His latest books include Private Equity Demystified – 2012 Edition (with John Gilligan, published by ICAEW), Handbook of Corporate Governance (with Don Siegel, Kevin Keasey and Igor Filatotchev, published by OUP 2013), and Entrepreneurship – A Very Short Introduction (with Paul Westhead, OUP, in press).
 He is Past Chair of the Academy of Management Entrepreneurship Division and a recipient of that division’s Mentor Award.
 He has been ranked #1 worldwide for publications in academic entrepreneurship and in entrepreneurship.
 He is a member of the British Venture Capital Association Research Advisory Committee, has acted as consultant to a wide range of national and international organizations and has made regular presentations at practitioner conferences.
 His research is regularly covered in the Financial Times, Economist, Wall Street Journal, Bloomberg, etc. He teaches highly rated courses on Venture Capital.